notkarenyi/accessibility-demo/README.md

 For many, poor accessibility features are an inconvenience at worst or even unnoticeable at best.
 But for an equally important population, these features can make or break their experience with your website.

-These users experience a range of needs, including colorblindness, use of a screen reader (for people with visual impairments, people with learning disabilities, etc.), poor vision (for the elderly, people with visual impairments, etc.), susceptibility to seizures, and more.
+These users experience a range of needs, including colorblindness, use of a screenreader (for people with visual impairments, people with learning disabilities, etc.), poor vision (for the elderly, people with visual impairments, etc.), susceptibility to seizures, and more.

 Why is this so important, you ask?